 If your house does not have access to sanitary gray water disposal (septic or a lawful drainage system), you will need to use tanks to store your discharge until you can dispose of it properly.

-You may find other resources and tiny house stories around where people are dumping their gray water on the ground and this level of consideration may be the right choice for you.
-However, many tiny house dwellers will find that their municipality or landowner looks poorly upon this kind of lazy disposal method.
+You may find tidbits in other resources and tiny house stories where people are dumping their gray water on the ground and this level of consideration may be the right choice for you.
+However, many tiny house dwellers will find that their municipality or landowner looks poorly upon this kind of disposal method.
 Remember that gray water, especially with oil and food scraps mixed in, can cause odors and attract critters.
-This may be unenjoyable to you and could possibly attract the attention of your neighbors and your town, which would be bad news if you were doing so under the radar (Tiny House Crafters does not recommend "flying under the radar" - see more about this in our Parking Guide).
+This may be unsavory and could possibly attract the attention of your neighbors and your town, which would be bad news if you were doing so under the radar (Tiny House Crafters does not recommend "flying under the radar").
 This system may not work in the winter when the ground is frozen as well.

-A popular option is to store your gray water in tanks under your trailer (or in your house if you have space) and to empty them once they are full.
+A popular option is to store your gray water in tanks under your trailer or in your house and to empty them once they are full.
 You can find tanks that are flat and already have wheels and a handle to make moving them easier.
-Hopefully, on your site, there is a location where it is permitted to dump your gray water, otherwise, you will have to transport these tanks to the appropriate location which could get a little difficult if it means hefting 300 lbs of water into your vehicle and securing a reliable offsite location to dump it.
+Hopefully, on your site, there is a location where it is permitted to dump your gray water, otherwise, you will have to transport these tanks to a reliable offsite location to dump it.

 Storing your gray water, even in the short term, becomes tricky in the winter.
-Obviously, you cannot let your tanks freeze, so in harsher climates like New England, you will have to insulate below the trailer and add a heating system to prevent freezing.
-You can read more about this in our Winter Utility Guide here.
+Obviously, you cannot let your tanks freeze if they are outdoors, so in harsher climates like New England, you will have to insulate below the trailer and add a heating system to prevent freezing.
+You can read more about this in our Winter Utility Guide.